 Ensure any articles stowed below the cab seats will not come loose when the vehicle is being driven.

 Caravan Door

-A Seitz caravan door is fitted which incorporates an opening double glazed window with concertina blind and flyscreen, and is linked to the vehicle central locking system.
+The Nuevo is fitted with a Seitz caravan door, which incorporates an opening double glazed window with concertina blind and flyscreen.